lluppesms/activate.cicd.course/Labs/yml/02_Stages/readme.md

 > Every pipeline has at least one stage even if you do not explicitly define it.
 Stages may be arranged into a dependency graph: "run this stage before that one".
 > See [Stages, Dependencies, & Conditions](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/stages) to learn more.

 A stage can contain one or more jobs.
-Here is an example how this could look like:
+Here is an example of what this could look like:

 ```yml
 stages: